AstraZeneca PLC

 AZN

-AstraZeneca is a global biopharmaceutical company focusing on the discovery and development of prescription medicines.
+AstraZeneca is a global biopharmaceutical company primarily engaged in discovering and developing prescription medicines.

 Investment Opinion: Should I buy AZN Today?